narlock/KaizenLAN/README.md

 ![First Iteration](./readme%20assets/Interface.png)

-The first iteration of Kaizen LAN introduces a simple interface utilizing the checklist api, water tracking api, profile api, and weight tracking api.
+The first iteration of Kaizen LAN introduces a simple interface utilizing the habit api, water tracking api, profile api, and weight tracking api.
 The navigation bar at the top of the screen expands on each of the widgets that appear on the home screen.

 # Future Enhancements
 - Multiprofile: require users to "login" to their profile.
 This allows multiple users to have a profile to utilize Kaizen LAN.
-    - This includes the functionality of providing a password (or not) to sign in to a profile.
+This includes the functionality of providing a password (or not) to sign in to a profile.
-- Anti Habit API integration